joovnaz/Floomeen/README.md

 ```

 The attributes `[FloomeenId]` and `[FloomeenState]` allow Floomine to map the customer order unique identifaction and its state during the entire workflow.
 In our case, both are mapped to existing properties of the POCO class.
+We also say that `OrderStatus` and `CustomerOrderId` are State and Id aliased-properties.

 The interface IFellow (an empty interface) allows Floomeen to manage persistency through `IFellow` interface.